 Lauren.
 20, Colorado, Homestuck, LGBTQWTFBBQ.
 Married to science.
 Ceaselessly affectionate, compulsively creative, borderline incompetent.
-I'll believe in anything.

 I am a citizen of the Internet.
 I do things sometimes.
 Some of those things will go here.
 Yeah.

 What.
 What is this?
 How?
 I…ok.
 Ok, I can do this.
 So, 60 of you pay attention to me.
 That is insane to me.
 While it’s still a relatively small number compared to, say, what Jeannine has, with Tumblr I know that at least 55 of those are real people who legitimately know who I am and read what I post.
 Wow.

 I wanted to say something about this at a significant number.
 I had originally picked 52 (FIFTY TWO!
 FIFTY TWO!) because of 52, but my 52nd follower was somebody refollowing me on a different account (hi Peter!), so instead I chose 60.
 What’s so special about 60?